Versailles, Yvelines: History

 The name of Versailles appears for the first time in a medieval document dated 1038.
 In the feudal system of medieval France, the lords of Versailles came directly under the king of France, with no intermediary overlords between them and the king; yet they were not very important lords.
-In the end of the 11th century, the village curled around a medieval castle and the Saint Julien church.
-Its farming activity and its location on the road from Paris to Dreux and Normandy brought prosperity to the village, culminating in the end of the 13th century, the so-called "century of Saint Louis", famous for the prosperity of northern France and the building of Gothic cathedrals.
-The 14th century brought the Black Death and the Hundred Years' War, and with it death and destruction.
+At the end of the 11th century castle and the Saint Julien church.
+Its farming activity and its location on the road from Paris to Dreux and Normandy brought prosperity to the village, culminating in prosperity at the end of the 13th century, the so-called "century of Saint Louis", famous for the prosperity of northern France and the building of Gothic cathedrals.
+The 14th century brought the Black Death and the Hundred Years' War, and with them death and destruction.
 At the end of the Hundred Years' War in the 15th century, the village started to recover, with a population of only 100 inhabitants.

-In 1561, Martial de Loménie, secretary of state for finances under King Charles IX, became lord of Versailles.
+In 1561, Martial de Loménie, Secretary of State for Finances under King Charles IX, became the lord of Versailles.
 He obtained permission to establish four annual fairs and a weekly market on Thursdays.
-The population of Versailles was 500 inhabitants.
+The population of Versailles then was 500 inhabitants.
 Martial de Loménie was murdered during the St. Bartholomew's Day massacre (24 August 1572).
 In 1575, Albert de Gondi, a man from Florence who had come to France with Catherine de' Medici, bought the seigneury of Versailles.

 Louis XIII

 Henceforth Versailles was the possession of the Gondi family, a family of wealthy and influential parliamentarians at the Parlement of Paris.
 Several times during the 1610s, the de Gondis invited King Louis XIII to hunt in the large forests around Versailles.
 In 1622, the king purchased a parcel of forest for his private hunting.
 In 1624, he acquired more and entrusted Philibert Le Roy with the construction of a small hunting lodge of red bricks and stone with a slate roof.
 In 1632, the king bought the totality of the land and seigneury of Versailles from Jean-François de Gondi.
 The hunting lodge was enlarged to the size of a small château between 1632 and 1634.

 At the death of Louis XIII, in 1643, the village had 1,000 inhabitants.

-This small château was the site of one of the historical events that took place during the reign of Louis XIII, on 10 November 1630, when, on the Day of the Dupes, the party of the queen mother was defeated and Richelieu was confirmed as Prime minister.
+This small château was the site of one of the historical events that took place during the reign of Louis XIII, on 10 November 1630, when, on the Day of the Dupes, the party of the queen mother was defeated and Richelieu was confirmed as Prime Minister.